February 9, 2026

 The term “heart failure” seems to imply that the heart has stopped beating — that it has, in essence, failed.
 But that’s not quite accurate.

-Instead, it refers to a progressive condition in which a person’s heart muscle is weakened, unable to pump blood to the body in the way that it should, resulting in symptoms like shortness of breath, fatigue and fluid buildup in the legs and feet.
+Instead, it refers to a progressive condition in which a person’s heart muscle is weakened, unable to pump blood to the body in the way that it should.
+This results in symptoms like shortness of breath, fatigue and having fluid build up in the legs and feet.

 “Heart failure is an epidemic,” said Dr. Kelly Schlendorf, medical director of Vanderbilt Heart’s Adult Heart Transplant Program.
 “Nationally, upwards of 6 million people are living with it.
 The Heart Failure Society of America states that among patients with severe or advanced heart failure, the one-year survival rate is often less than 50%.”